Cancer Surveillance Programs

 - Population-based registries, which are usually tied to state health departments

 Population-based registries, such as those under state health departments, collect information on all cases diagnosed within a certain geographic area.
-Population-based registries in cities and states collect and consolidate information from multiple reporting facilities within defined geographic regions that can include:
+Population-based registries in cities and states collect and pull together information from multiple reporting facilities within their geographic regions that can include: